GLIMS-RGI/rgi_user_guide/_sources/regions/rgi12.md

 # 12: Caucasus and Middle East

-This region encompasses all glaciers between 30°E and 54°E and 30°N and 45°N. More than 99% of the glaciers are located in the Caucasus.
+The region encompasses all glaciers between 30°E and 54°E and 30°N and 45°N. More than 99% of the glaciers are located in the Caucasus.

 ```{admonition} Subregions
 :class: note, dropdown